ohler55/oj/README.md

    zero.
 This fixes a problem with pre-2.2.0 Rubies that automatically convert zero offset times to local times.

- - TBD Added :unix_zone time_format option for formating numeric time.
+ - Added :unix_zone time_format option for formating numeric time.
 This option is the same as the :unix time option but the UTC offset is included as an exponent to the number time value.
 A value of 86400 is an indication of UTC time.

 ## Current Release 2.11.5